jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 I learned _much_ more about how Apple's design team actually works by reading this than Steve Jobs' bio.
 Specifically: (i) what it means to be design-led, and (ii) what it meant to Apple to be a product-led company, focussing on that as an input then just growing a ton of revenue "automatically".
 Going to read more about executives versus CEOs in future.

+### Dapper Dan, Daniel Day

+Harlem hustler turned the creator of high end street fashion.
+His shop never closed.
+Read to learn about hustle and resourcefulness.
+A vivid insight into his life in NY.

 ## Design

 ### Design as Art, Bruno Manari